Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule3.md

 ## Architecture

-In this hands-on lab, the architecture flow encompasses several essential components to enhance security operations.
+In this lab, the architecture flow encompasses several essential components to enhance security operations.
 You’ll begin by setting up the Azure Sentinel workspace, which serves as the centralized hub for monitoring and managing security incidents.
 Integrated with Microsoft Defender for real-time threat detection and response, the architecture ensures comprehensive security coverage across cloud resources.
 Log Analytics plays a key role in querying and analyzing logs using KQL, enabling the creation of custom analytics rules for threat detection.
 Logic Apps automate workflows and responses, facilitating seamless orchestration of security actions based on detected incidents.
 This architecture also supports a user interaction layer where security analysts can review incidents, execute automated responses, and manage playbooks efficiently, ensuring a robust and responsive security posture throughout the organization.

 ## Architecture Diagram